traf72/portfolio.reactredux/Readme.md

 * Open http://localhost:5000 address in your browser.

 To run client tests execute the `npm test` command from the ReactRedux.Web\ClientApp folder.

-All code from database to layout is written personally.